The Ten Commandments (1956 film): Leading roles

-Many actors were considered for the role of the evil overseer Dathan, including Raymond Burr, Lee J. Cobb, Leo Genn, Victor Jory, Fredric March, Raymond Massey, Stephen McNally, Gary Merrill, Arnold Moss, Robert Newton, Hugh O'Brian, Jack Palance, Eric Pohlmann, Basil Rathbone, Dale Robertson, Robert Ryan, George Sanders, Everett Sloane, and Peter Ustinov.
+Many actors were considered for the role of the evil overseer Dathan.
 DeMille was enthusiastic about Jack Palance as Dathan, but Palance's agent angered DeMille when he stole a part of the script and demanded that the part be rewritten.
 Raymond Massey was signed for the role, but later turned it down.
-DeMille then chose Edward G. Robinson, who was blacklisted in Hollywood.
-In his autobiography, Robinson remembered, "Mr. DeMille ... felt I had been done an injustice, and told his people to offer me the part.
+In September 1954, DeMille cast Edward G. Robinson in the role of the "quisling who fights Moses all the way through the picture."
+Robinson had been blacklisted in Hollywood because of his "former political leanings" and needed "recognition again by a top figure in the industry."
+Someone had suggested him for the role but thought he could not be hired.
+In his autobiography, Robinson remembered, "Mr. DeMille wanted to know why, coldly reviewed the matter, felt I had been done an injustice, and told his people to offer me the part.
 Cecil B. DeMille returned me to films.
 Cecil B. DeMille restored my self-respect."